sarutlaa/sarutlaa/README.md

 A Data Enthusiast, proficient in SQL, Python, Data Modeling and ETL processes, Tableau.
 ---------------
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sarutlaa&label=Profile%20views&color=0e75b6&style=flat" alt="sarutlaa" /> </p>
-I am an accomplished data professional with over two years of experience as a senior data analyst at TATA ELXSI, complemented by a recent master's degree in Data Science from Indiana University Bloomington.
-My expertise lies in a unique blend of data engineering and analysis, where I have demonstrated proficiency in Understanding and implementing Data modeling in Data Warehouses ( Bigquery, SnowflakeDB) through ETL processes, creating and maintaining Tableau dashboards for visualizations, automating tasks using Python, and leveraging cloud platforms like AWS and GCP.
+I bring over two years of experience as a senior data analyst at TATA ELXSI, coupled with a recent master's degree in Data Science from Indiana University Bloomington.
+My expertise lies in a unique combination of data engineering and analysis.
+I have demonstrated proficiency in implementing data modeling in Data Warehouses such as BigQuery and SnowflakeDB through ETL processes.
+Additionally, I have experience creating and maintaining Tableau dashboards for visualizations, automating tasks using Python, and working with cloud platforms like AWS and GCP.

+My skills extend to data modeling, dimension modeling, and a deep understanding of Data Warehousing concepts.
+I am continuously learning and staying updated on various tools to remain well-equipped with the latest data engineering technologies.
+I also have a strong foundation in relational databases (RDBMS) and experience with Spark.

 * 🌱  I'm learning AWS Solutions Associate Architect and Kimballs' data modelling approaches.
 * ⚡  I am actively seeking full time roles in Data Engineering/Data Analysis domain.
-* 💬 Talk to me about **Data Engineering, Data Modeling, Data Visualizations**
+* 💬 Talk to me about **Data Engineering, AWS, Data Visualizations**
 * 📄 Know about my experiences - [Resume](https://drive.google.com/file/d/1MZxTwuwH8YZI1rm_jvMImsq8h5PwlDkA/view?usp=drive_link)
 * ✉️  You can contact me at [arutlasravya@gmail.com](mailto:arutlasravya@gmail.com )